-Making a big casserole dish full of these Chicken and Spinach Burritos will feed a crowd!
+Making a big casserole dish full of these Shredded Chicken Burritos will feed a crowd!
 They are stuffed with chicken marinated in a bright jalapeño lime sauce.
 Mixed with spinach and green chilis.
 Topped with plenty of salsa and cheese, then baked to create an enchilada style burrito.

 Additionally, this recipe can easily be turned into vegetarian burritos by using marinated pan-fried tofu instead of chicken.
 Simply dice the tofu, press the water out with a kitchen towel and follow recipe instructions as written.
 Or try our favorite Spinach, Sweet Potato & Black Bean Burritos!

 This past week was tough.
 Our cat Della went missing.
 We thought it was just a 24hr walkabout, but with each passing day, we realized that this was not normal.

 Consequently, I was not in any state to cook anything.
 I barely wanted to show up to work each day let alone cook anything.

 Unfortunately, she hasn’t returned yet – we’re incredibly heartbroken but remain hopeful.
 Living in a wooded area doesn’t bode well for her return, but she’s smart and wily…sigh.
 I go searching for her every day, twice a day.
 I can only hope that my next post is all about the celebration we had when she returned home safe and sound…

 Therefore, in an effort to send good vibes out to the universe, I present you with her latest photo from a recent photo shoot.
 She was watching me food blog this day in particular.
 Certainly she is a good helper in the kitchen and the garden.
 Please send her some virtual well wishes to help get her home!
 I promise to give her all the butter she wants if she just comes home.